-My first book, Thicker Than Water, was published earlier this year by HarperCollins’ non-fiction strand William Collins.
+My first book, Thicker Than Water, was published in 2016 by William Collins in the UK and Fourth Estate in Australia.

-It is part family memoir, part travelogue, part history book in the vein of Edmund de Waal’s The Hare With Amber Eyes, examining the legacy of colonialism and frontier violence in Australia through the story of a distant relative of mine, Angus McMillan.
-In his time, McMillan was fêted as a hero, and celebrated with cairns and portraits.
-But latterly he has been identified as a leader of several gruesome massacres of the Gunai (sometimes ‘Kurnai’) people of Gippsland, Victoria.
+It is part family memoir, part travelogue, part history book in the vein of Edmund de Waal’s The Hare With Amber Eyes, and examines the legacy of colonialism and frontier violence in Australia through the life of a distant relative of mine, Angus McMillan.
+In his time, McMillan was fêted as a pioneer hero, but latterly he has been identified as a leader of several massacres of the Gunai (sometimes ‘Kurnai’) people of Gippsland, Victoria.

-I retraced my forebear’s journey from the snow-tipped Cuillins of the Isle of Skye to the unmapped wilderness of 1830s Australia, stitching together the events of the clandestine ‘Black War’ of the Gippsland frontier and looking for answers: How could a man lauded for his generosity and integrity commit such terrible acts?
+I retraced my forebear’s journey from the Clearances-era Highlands to colonial Australia, stitching together the events of the clandestine ‘Black War’ of the Gippsland frontier and looking for answers: How could a man lauded for his generosity and integrity commit such terrible acts?
 What have been the long-term consequences for the Gunai people?
-And, to me, the crucial question: Has today’s generation inherited a responsibility to atone for its ancestors’ sins?
+And, has today’s generation inherited a responsibility to atone for its ancestors’ sins?

 Praise for Thicker Than Water: